owaismohsin001/junu-spaghetti/ReadMe.md

 ```
 addNums: (Int, Int) -> Int
 ```
-Now, it's possible for Junu to infer the return type of functions that don't recurse, either by themselves or through mutual recursion, which this function does not so let's omit the return type and see if it works.
+Now, Junu can infer the return type of functions that don't recurse, either by themselves or through mutual recursion, which this function does not so let's omit the return type and see if it works.
 ```
 let addNums = (a: Int, b: Int) => {
     return a+b